sasanikolic90/tmgmt_ckeditor/README.md

 ## Code

 The project can be found in my [sandbox](https://www.drupal.org/sandbox/sasanikolic/2737249) on drupal.org and in my [GitHub repository](https://github.com/sasanikolic90/tmgmt_ckeditor).
 Both project will stay updated.
 The current main branch is 8.x-1.x.

+# Blog

+All development process is described in my weekly blog posts on [my personal web page](http://sasanikolic.com/).

 ## Credits